Self-Host Hermes Agent on a VPS

 hermes doctor

-Look for green checkmarks in the output.
-Warnings about unconfigured API keys (OpenRouter, Browserbase, etc.) are expected at this point.
-You will configure your LLM provider next.
-Red items about Python, Git, or Docker need fixing before you continue.
+Look for green checkmarks.
+Warnings about unconfigured API keys are expected at this stage.
+Red items about Python or Git need fixing before you continue.

 How do I configure the LLM provider?

-Hermes Agent needs an LLM provider to function.
-It does not include a model.
+Hermes Agent does not include a model.
 You connect it to a provider API and pay per token.
-OpenRouter gives you access to 200+ models through a single API key and is the fastest way to get started.
+The fastest way to set everything up is the setup wizard:

 Create an account at openrouter.ai and generate an API key.

 The installer created ~/.hermes/.env with a full template.
-First, lock down its permissions:
+Lock down its permissions first:

 chmod 600 ~/.hermes/.env